 - More outs

 - Stronger requirements

-Every company has to figure out a balance that works for their budget and industry-specific risk.
+Every company has to find a balance that works for their budget and industry-specific risk.

-On one hand, you need to check off a number of boxes to appease your insurance provider.
+On one hand, you need to check off several boxes to appease your insurance provider.

-Over 95% of data breaches are caused by humor error which is one of the main reasons companies like KnowBe4 have been so successful in helping to change user behavior.
+Human error causes over 95% of data breaches.
+This trend is one of the main reasons companies like KnowBe4 are so successful in changing user behavior.

-You can engage with KnowBe4 directly or pay the same amount to have Integris administer KnowBe4 on your behalf, as part of our MSP offering.
+You can engage with KnowBe4 directly or pay the same amount for Integris to administer KnowBe4 (or something similar) on your behalf.
+Integris uses InfosecIQ, and we love it.

-We’ll also make sure your IT system requirements are succinctly aligned with your insurance coverage.
+Here’s to ensuring your IT system requirements succinctly align with your insurance coverage.